Trying to figure out how to change privacy settings on your Facebook and Instagram accounts?

 9. Select yes to revoke the apps access to your personal information, posting on your behalf, liking on your behalf etc.

 10. Give a slight cheer each time you successfully regain a small portion of your privacy.

 11. Continue to remove and revoke all apps that are not 100% necessary.

 Voila!
-Now that you learned how to clear app permissions, your privacy health is now (in our case) 157 times better than it was 10 minutes ago.
+Now that you learned how to change your privacy settings and clear app permissions, your privacy health is now (in our case anyway) 157 times better than it was 10 minutes ago.
 Give yourself a pat on the (now security-savvy) back.
-Perhaps you’ll sleep a little better tonight, knowing that while these apps are sneaky, and gain app permissions that they don’t truly need, you are the boss and now have the power to revoke them at any time.
+Perhaps you’ll sleep a little better tonight knowing that while these apps are sneaky and gain app permissions that they don’t truly need, you are the boss and now have the power to revoke them at any time.
 Use your power for good.